biopragmatics/oquat/docs/invalids/prefix/zfin.md

 ## `vhog`: Vertebrate Homologous Organ Group Ontology

-Identifiers for this prefix are given incorrectly correctly in `vhog`.
+Identifiers for this prefix are given incorrectly in `vhog`.

 | external_xref   |   usages_count | usages                                              |
 |-----------------|----------------|-----------------------------------------------------|